Accounting & Finance

 1. Know Your Tax Types and Fees

 The tax rates imposed on a property may differ from state to state and county to county or local government to local government.
-Pretty much the amount you pay for your annual property tax depends on where your property is located and its current value.
+The amount you pay for your annual property tax depends on your property’s location and current value.
 Some local governments have various types of taxes depending on the kind of property you own, including temporary tangibles.
-In areas of America such as Nashville, Tennessee, for instance, you may be required to pay personal property tax in addition to real property tax.
-Especially before buying a home or real estate property, it is important to visit your local government’s office and ask about the taxes you’re required to pay.

 2. How Property Tax Is Calculated